HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 privacy. high in bidirectionl channel.
 Nobody will ever know about intermediary balances and payments as only the final state is broadcast on-chain.
 Even when routing a payment through several channels privacy is generally better compared to eternally recorded on-chain transactions, although relayers might get information....

 "the interaction of the parties with the contract instance is always “local”, i.e., the parties themselves compute the new states of $G$ and then just exchange signatures."

+Payment channel networks are built from multiple separate channels that can be coupled when needed.
+The most popular implementations of the approach are The Lightning Network for Bitcoin [15] and The Raiden Network for Ethereum.
+Can be build on UTXO as well as Account-based blockchains.
+Lightning vs. Raiden.

 ## Lightning Network